 Eligibility for Honors Program

-It is expected that some potential Honors students entering from high school will have satisfied the SBCC ENG 110 requirement by earning a 4 or 5 on the Advanced Placement English exam or by completing SBCC ENG 110 in high school.
-These students should contact the SBCC Assessment Office or Honors Program Counselor for placement into the appropriate English course.
+It is expected that some potential Honors students entering from high school will have satisfied the SBCC ENG 110 requirement by earning a 3 or above on the Advanced Placement English exam or by completing SBCC ENG 110 in high school.
+Most of these students should enroll in ENG111H.

 How to Apply